Search

 • The sorghum marketing season in South Africa commences on 1 April and ends on 31 March the following year.

-Sources: South African Grain Information Service (SAGIS); Bureau for Food & Agricultural Policy (BFAP) Agricultural Outlook 2022-2031; The Sorghum Forum SAGIS presentation (15 October 2021); the USDA report mentioned earlier; the article “South Africa’s Sorghum Industry on the Decline” by Wandile Sihlobo (Agbiz), and “A road map for reviving sorghum production in SA”.
+Sources: South African Grain Information Service (SAGIS); Bureau for Food & Agricultural Policy (BFAP) Agricultural Outlooks 2024-2033, 2022-2031; The Sorghum Forum SAGIS presentation (15 October 2021); the USDA report mentioned earlier; the article “South Africa’s Sorghum Industry on the Decline” by Wandile Sihlobo (Agbiz), and “A road map for reviving sorghum production in SA”.

 Grower points of interest